 HTTP security headers provide yet another layer of security by helping to mitigate attacks and security vulnerabilities by telling your browser how to behave.
 In this post we will be diving more in-depth into

-x-frame-options (XFO), is a HTTP response header, also referred to as a HTTP security header, which has been around since 2008.
+X-Frame-Options (XFO), is an HTTP response header, also referred to as an HTTP security header, which has been around since 2008.
 In 2013 it was officially published as RFC 7034, but is not an internet standard.
-This header tells your browser how to behave when handling your site’s content.
+This header tells your browser how to behave when handling your site's content.
 The main reason for its inception was to provide clickjacking protection by not allowing rendering of a page in a frame.
 This can include rendering of a page in a

 <object>.
-Iframes are used to embed and isolate third-party content into a website.
-Examples of things that use iframes might include social media sharing buttons, Google Maps, video players, audio players, 3rd party advertising, and even some OAuth implementations.
+Iframes are used to embed and isolate third party content into a website.
+Examples of things that use iframes might include social media sharing buttons, Google Maps, video players, audio players, third party advertising, and even some OAuth implementations.

 How widely is the

 X-Frame-Options header being used?
 Scott Helme did an interesting case study back in February 2016.
 He analyzed the security headers of the top 1 million sites, according to Alexa, and this is what he found.
 It is shown as XFO below in the chart.
 Only 7.6% of the top sites are utilizing the header.